Sudipta-Sen/Kafka/ClusterArchitecture/README.md

 3. Controller Role:

-    - Kafka clusters require `a controller,a broker with additional responsibilities for managing cluster-level administrative tasks`.
+    - Kafka clusters require `a controller,a broker with additional responsibilities for managing cluster-level administrative tasks`, i.e monitoring list of active brokers, reassigning work when active broker leavs the cluster.

     - The controller ensures that when a broker fails, its responsibilities (like managing partitions) are reassigned to another active broker.